elfsvet/stepan-matysik-object-relational-mapping/README.md

 ## General Info
-This project is a object relational mapping.
-Uses back end to create calls in ecommerce database to create/get/update/delete products/categories/tags.
+This project is a object-relational mapping.
+Uses back end to create calls in e-commerce database to create/get/update/delete products/categories/tags.
 ## Technologies
 Project is created with:
 - JavaScript